 MS Migraine – Is it a thing?

 In case you’re worrying that your migraines are a sign your MS is progressing, don’t.
-While it’s true that migraines are more common in people with more symptomatic MS, they don’t appear to be associated with a greater likelihood of disability or increased lesion load on MRI scans.
+While it’s true that migraines are more common in people with more symptomatic MS, they don’t appear to be associated with a greater likelihood of disability or increased lesion load on MRI scans6.

 Spotting and Avoiding Headache Triggers

-That doesn’t mean a pounding head can’t still ruin your day – “fatigue, irritability, difficulty concentrating, and limitation of daily activities” are reported by up to a third of people when headaches strike, with 39% requiring rest during attacks.
+That doesn’t mean a pounding head can’t still ruin your day – “fatigue, irritability, difficulty concentrating, and limitation of daily activities” are reported by up to a third of people when headaches strike, with 39% requiring rest during relapses3.

 Whether you can spot an obvious trigger or not, it’s definitely worth discussing the problem with your doctor.
 He or she will be able to advise you on the best forms of pain relief for when headaches do strike.